TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Experimental Evaluation

-Third, the limitations of UI Automator2 affect the extraction of UI information and the execution of certain actions, as also noted in ReBL.
-For the app named \textit{Memento-169}, the tool fails to extract custom views from the UI hierarchy and cannot accurately locate the position of the date picker dialog, leading to imprecise clicking rather than accurately scrolling to the intended item.
-Although \oursystem succeeds in reproducing the crash, further analysis reveals that it results from an unintended interaction: The appearance of the on-screen keyboard shifts the UI layout, causing a misclick that accidentally triggers the bug.
+Third, the limitations of UI Automator2 affect both UI extraction and action execution, as also noted in ReBL.
+In the app named \textit{Memento-169}, the tool fails to extract custom views from the UI hierarchy and cannot accurately locate the date picker dialog, resulting in imprecise clicks instead of accurately scrolling to the targeted item.
+Although \oursystem successfully triggers the crash, further analysis shows that it stems from an unintended interaction: The appearance of the on-screen keyboard shifts the UI layout, causing a misclick that inadvertently reproduces the bug.

+\textbf{Comparative Case Analysis.} To further demonstrate effectiveness, we compare \oursystem with ReActDroid and ReBL on representative cases.
+We identify three instances where \oursystem fails but ReActDroid succeeds.
+The failures are caused by incorrect path scoring during early exploration (\ie, \textit{yakusu-1}), excessive search time due to long reproduction paths (\ie, \textit{saner2022-1299}), and difficulties in handling a multi-step login interface (\ie, \textit{saner2022-129}).
+In contrast, ReActDroid successfully handles all three cases, benefiting from GUI pre-processing and well-tailored prompts.
+Furthermore, we identify two instances (\ie, \textit{saner2022-23} and \textit{saner2022-271}) where \oursystem fails while ReBL succeeds.
+These failures stem from \oursystem's use of MCTS-based planning, during which certain UI pages appear only once in the entire app execution.
+Since these pages are essential for reproducing the bugs but cannot be revisited, the reproduction ultimately fails.
+Reinstalling the apps after each MCTS iteration could resolve these issues, but would significantly increase the overall runtime.

+Conversely, \oursystem successfully reproduces bugs in 20 and 24 cases where ReActDroid and ReBL fail, respectively.
+These successes are largely attributed to our LLM-empowered MCTS, which effectively narrows down the search space and progressively guides the tool toward the correct sequence of actions, even in the absence of critical steps in the crash report.
+As shown in \Cref{fig:case}, where ReActDroid and ReBL repeatedly rotate the screen until timeout, whereas \oursystem, guided by MCTS and the LLM, identifies the correct reproduction path within a few iterations.
+In the case of \textit{recdroid-56}, although the bug report contains a complete sequence of actions, both ReBL and ReActDroid fail to reproduce the crash.
+In contrast, \oursystem successfully reproduces the bug.
+Our success is attributed to the MCTS iterations, during which the context leading to the bug is reconstructed.
+We elaborate on this process in \Cref{sec:casestudy} below.

+These results suggest that combining the strengths of \oursystem and other advanced tools (\eg, ReActDroid and ReBL) has the potential to improve automated bug reproduction.